Few bands can claim to be trend-setters or creators of a style. Helloween can.

 Helloween’s latest work, “7 Sinners”, released in 2010, was well received by critics and fans alike, and took the band in a tour that has kept them on the road for over 9 months.
 Their latest stop?
 Wacken Open Air.

 As one of the headliners of the 1st day of this legendary festival, Helloween is ready to kick some ass and ask the crowd “Are you metal?!”

-Dani Löble, their drummer since 2005, sat down with Metal Blast to give us this interview (check the video at end of the page!).
+Dani Löble, their drummer since 2005, sat down with us to give us this interview

 Metal Blast: Well Dani, thank you very much for taking the time to do this.